SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 Linking the interface to your model file
 +++++++++++++++++++++++++++++++++++++++++

-1. In the ``Main`` tab of the file, make sure the fields :inputcell:`Model Folder` and :inputcell:`Main Region` are set correctly as shown below, to reflect the location of the MESSAGE model files on your computer.
+1. In the ``Main`` tab of the file, make sure the fields :inputcell:`Model Folder` and :inputcell:`Main Region` are set correctly as shown below, to reflect the location of the restored MESSAGE model folder on your computer.

 2. in the ``Subregions`` section of the ``Main`` tab, choose which country / countries you want to activate, by placing a "1" next to it in the orange column, and a "0" next to any other countries.
 Ensure that the ``MAINa`` sub-region region is activated.

 3. Click the :button:`Reload Global` button at the top of the page (this connects the MESSAGE model files with this Excel workbook).
+The model files are read and loaded into memory in Excel.

 4. You will see a pop-up window which says "2 Countries data loaded in memory" (as shown below); press :button:`OK`.